zaidsbaghal/Playground/README.md

 Some of the projects may be moved into individual repositories if I feel they have a lot of growth potential.

-Feel free to look around but none of this is meant to be used by anyone.
+Feel free to look around!

+Disclaimer: None of this is meant to be used by anyone, most of it is just for learning purposes and is very broken/incoherent.